lauraschaposnik/old/_pages/about.md

 <hr>
 <span style="font-size:15px">

+During the Fall 2022 I was a visiting professor at the Department of Mathematics of the University of California, Berkeley, and a Research Professor at MSRI, Berkeley, USA.
 During the Spring 2023 I am a <b> Visiting Fellow</b> at <a href="https://www.asc.ox.ac.uk">All Souls College, Oxford</a> , and a visiting member of the Mathematical Institute, at the University of Oxford.
+During the summer 2023 I'll be in Paris, partly as a visiting member of the Institut Henri Poincaré.

 <hr>
 <span style="font-size:15px">